The Damnwells: Band history

-The Damnwells released No One Listens to the Band Anymore in the US on March 1, 2011 via PledgeMusic.
+The Damnwells released No One Listens to the Band Anymore in the US on March 1, 2011, via PledgeMusic.

 In 2013, the original Damnwells lineup (Dezen, Chernis, Hudson and Terry) reunited for the first time in seven years to record the band's eponymous fifth album.
 "The Damnwells" was released April 14, 2015, following another successful campaign on PledgeMusic.
 The band toured the US throughout May and June, 2015, in support of the release.
 A music video was produced for the single "Lost."

+On June 8, 2023, the band announced a new single, Without a Heart, would be released on June 22, 2023.

+The Damnwells announced on January 19, 2024, via Facebook that they are back with a new album of songs, reuniting the original four members.
+The album will be released via a Kickstarter project. the album, titled "Bad At Beautiful" was released August 9, 2024.

 Golden Days documentary

 An independent documentary detailing The Damnwells' struggles on Epic Records, entitled Golden Days, was completed in 2007.
 The film was directed and shot by documentary filmmaker Chris Suchorsky, who also directed music videos for the Damnwells' songs "Kiss Catastrophe" and "Sleepsinging", and won Best Documentary at the 2007 Phoenix Film Festival in April 2007 after appearing at over a dozen film festivals in the US and Europe.
-DVDs of the film are currently available through various online retailers.
-Netflix.com also carries the film for rental viewing.